mikkelertbjerg/gRPC-vs-REST/README.md

 **Set up**

-* to adhere to the multiple data structures rule, a database has been created, this database will provide a single instances of an object, as well as multiple instances of objects that will be stored in a list.
+* to adhere to the multiple data structures rule, a local database has been created, this database will provide a single instances of an object, as well as multiple instances of objects that will be stored in a list.
-* Each API will have six methods to call.
+* Each API will have 12 methods to call.
     * three for a single instance which takes a parameter of Id.
         * each one with a larger payload
+    * three for a single instance which takes a parameter of Id.
+        * each one with a deeper payload
     * three for a collection of 100 instances, which takes no parameters.
         * each one with a larger payload
+    * three for a collection of 100 instances, which takes no parameters.
+        * each one with a deeper payload
 * Each API will be tested with a client written in C#, as a console app.
     * Time will be measured with [.NET Stopwatch][18]`18`.
     * the stopwatch will begin when the method is called and end when the API returns the full data.